-By using Arkyves it is currently possible to access more than 500.000 images, texts, etc. from libraries and museums in many countries among them the Rijksmuseum in Amsterdam, the Netherlands Institute for Art History (RKD), the Herzog August Bibliothek in Wolfenbüttel, and the university libraries of Milan, Utrecht and Glasgow .
+By using Arkyves it is currently possible to access almost 900.000 images, texts, etc. from libraries and museums in many countries among them the Rijksmuseum in Amsterdam, the Netherlands Institute for Art History (RKD), the Herzog August Bibliothek in Wolfenbüttel, and the university libraries of Milan, Utrecht and Glasgow .
 More collections will follow in the near future.
 The database contains a link to the images which are available in open access.

 Arkyves is both a research tool for art historians and book historians, as well as a tool to facilitate the process of describing images.

 1) Arkyves demo: Product information Information about 'Arkyves, Reference Tool for the History of Culture': what is it, how can you use it, the different tools, future developments, and more.
 Watch it here.

 2) Arkyves demo: Searching for content in Arkyves Examples of the different kinds of search possibilities in Arkyves.
 Watch it here.